It's Here: The New All-Electric e-NV200 CamperCar

 What is the Range of an Electric Campervan?

-One forward-looking van converter, Sussex Campervans, near Horsham in West Sussex, has developed the first all-electric ENV200 Camper.
-Not only does the vehicle’s engine run on electricity, but all the appliances within the vehicle are electric, too.
+One forward-looking van converter, Sussex Campervans, near Horsham in West Sussex, has developed the first all-electric e-NV200 CamperCar.
+Not only does the vehicle’s engine run on electricity, but all the appliances within the vehicle are electric too.
 This represents a major shift in thinking - previously campervans have always had gas or diesel on-board to power the heating and cooking.
 At last there’s a chance to travel without polluting the beautiful natural world that we want to enjoy.

-Fast charging is possible, thanks to the onboard 6.6kWh charger allows the battery to be charged to 80 per cent in half an hour at a compatible Tanamo Quick Charge Point.
-Otherwise it takes 8 hours on a 32 Amp wall box.
+Fast charging is possible, thanks to the onboard 6.6kWh charger for Type 1 AC charging, in addition to rapid 50 kW DC capability.
+This allows the battery to be charged to 80% in 45 minutes at a compatible Tanamo Quick Charge Point, or reaching a full charge in 8 hours on a 32 Amp wall box.
 You can use eco mode to improve the range, by slowing acceleration and also by recovering energy during coasting and braking on a journey.

 Nissan ENV200 Dimensions